0

 02 Science

 Microplastics are increasingly recognized as bioactive pollutants, not inert bystanders.
 Once they enter the bloodstream and tissues, they interfere with cellular function, trigger oxidative stress, impair hormonal signaling, and contribute to chronic inflammation.
-Their presence has been linked to metabolic dysfunction, infertility, and disease pathways, to include cancer, yet no therapeutic options currently exist to address their accumulation in the human body.
+Their presence has been linked to chronic inflammation, endocrine disruption, metabolic dysfunction, and now possibly cancer, yet no therapeutic options currently exist to address their accumulation in the human body.

 At Elora, we’re developing a first-of-its-kind therapeutic: a systemically delivered enzyme composition designed to degrade microplastics in vivo.
 Unlike environmental enzymes, ours are optimized for human physiology, stable in serum, active at physiological pH, and capable of transforming synthetic polymers into small, excretable monomers.